dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/README.md

-# Power: The Foundation of Athleticism
+# Power: A CrossFit Guide to Enhancing Athletic Performance